bxparks/AceTime/README.md

   less.
 But sometimes, the DNS resolver seems to get into a state where it takes 4-5 **seconds** to time out.
 Even if you use coroutines, the entire program will block for those 4-5 seconds.
-* AceTime uses an epoch of 2000-01-01T00:00:00Z. `DateTime::getNow()` returns
+* AceTime uses an epoch of 2000-01-01T00:00:00Z.
-  the number of seconds since the epoch as a 32-bit unsigned integer.
-So it will rollover just after 2136-02-07T06:23:15Z.
+  `OffsetDateTime::toEpochSeconds()` returns the number of seconds since the epoch as a 32-bit unsigned integer.
+So it will rollover just after 2136-02-07T06:28:15Z.
+However, the largest `uint32_t` value of `UINT32_MAX` is used by `OffsetDateTime::kInvalidEpochSeconds` to indicate an invalid value.
+  Therefore, the actual largest possible dateTime is one second before that, i.e. 2136-02-07T06:28:14Z.
 * It is possible to construct a `DateTime` object with a `year` component greater than 136, but such an object may not be very useful because the `toSecondsSincEpoch()` method would return an incorrect number.